Amanda’s family is deeply saddened to announce her death at the age of 73. She was a much loved mother and grandmother.

-Amanda Holden is a musician, lyricist and translator – the only librettist to have received the Olivier Award for Outstanding Achievement in Opera.
-She has written more than 60 English texts for stage and concert performance; most of these are opera translations.
+Amanda Holden was a musician, lyricist and translator – the only librettist to have received the Olivier Award for Outstanding Achievement in Opera (2001) – as well as the only translator to receive an Olivier nomination (2012) in the same category.
+She wrote more than 60 English texts for stage and concert performance; the majority of them are opera translations.

-Amanda is also the founder editor of the Penguin Opera Guides – encyclopaedic reference books detailing the lives and works of c.900 opera composers.
+Amanda was also the founder editor of the Penguin and Viking Opera Guides – encyclopaedic reference books detailing the lives and works of c.900 opera composers.

 opera guide editor…